jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 > With support for incremental replication, AWS SMS allows fast, scalable testing of migrated servers.
 This can also be used to perform a final replication to synchronize the final changes before cutover.

+> Each server volume replicated is saved as a new Amazon Machine Image (AMI), which can be launched as an EC2 instance (virtual machine) in the AWS cloud.
+If you are using application groupings, Server Migration Service will launch the servers in a CloudFormation stack using an auto-generated CloudFormation template.

+> Multi-server migration provides you the ability to migrate entire application stacks as opposed to migrating each server individually.
+You can group servers into applications, replicate the entire application together, and monitor its migration status.
+You can also easily launch and configure the migrated application with an auto-generated CloudFormation Template.

 ### Snowball based migration vs SMS

 **A possible solution for migration of VMs:**